n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/AWSS3/README.md

 ## Basic Operations

 - Bucket
-	- Create a bucket <!-- Typo PR needed -->
+	- Create a bucket
 	- Get all buckets
-	- Search within a bucket <!-- Typo PR needed -->
+	- Search within a bucket
 - File
 	- Copy a file
 	- Delete a file